Aritra232/Aritra232/README.md

 I love to do programming.
 When someone give me any task or project i become excited because from that particular project may be i will gain my knowledge.

-Skills: C / C++ / JAVA / PYTHON / SQL
+Skills: C / C++ / JAVA / PYTHON / SQL / PSpice / AutoCad

 - 🔭 I’m currently working on University
 - 🌱 I’m currently learning Python